varunsk00/Cellular-Automata-Simulator/doc/DESIGN_PLAN.md

 *Use Case One*
 1. In Main program start(), call loadGrid() method for starting simulation
 2. In loadGrid(), read top of XML file to create a GameOfLife grid object that inherits abstract Grid
-3. Set this grid to myGrid instance varaible
+3. Set this grid to myGrid instance variable
 4. In step() function, updateGrid() is called on whole grid
 5. Within updateGrid(), handleMiddleCell() is called for this Cell
 6. Cell.setState() is called in handleMiddleCell() to set its String to "dead"